 Symphony of Chesterton is a senior living facility in Chesterton, Indiana.
 The city has a total of 24,207 people.
-We awarded this nursing home an overall grade of B. A grade of this caliber requires solid scores in most areas.
+We awarded this nursing home an overall grade of B+.
+A grade of this caliber requires favorable scores in most areas.
 This facility definitely has plenty of good features.
 The best aspect of this facility's impressive report card is its short-term care score.
 We discuss short-term care in the next paragraph

 Symphony of Chesterton

 - Accepts Medicare 1

 - No Family Council

 - For profit - Corporation